-A total of 17 states have a provision related to the co-prescribing of naloxone with an opioid.
-In nine of these states, the co-prescribing of naloxone is required in certain situations.
-These situations vary by state and include, but are not limited to, prescribing an opioid over a certain morphine milligram equivalent (MME), concurrent benzodiazepine use, and/or patient history of opioid use disorder or overdose.
+A total of 20 states have a provision related to the co-prescribing of naloxone with an opioid.
+In 12 of these states, the co-prescribing of naloxone is required in certain situations.
+These situations vary by state and include, but are not limited to, prescribing an opioid over a certain morphine milligram equivalent, concurrent benzodiazepine use, and/or patient history of opioid use disorder or overdose.
 In five states, the co-prescribing of naloxone with an opioid is statutorily recommended, but not required.
-In Colorado, opioid prescribers are not required to co-prescribe naloxone, but must notify the patient about naloxone.
-New Jersey issued an administrative order in May 2020 requiring the co-prescribing of naloxone with an opioid, but the requirement only lasts for the duration of the COVID-19 public health emergency.
-In Tennessee, the Commissioner of Health was required to study instances when co-prescribing naloxone with an opioid is beneficial and report the findings by January 2020; however, as of August 2020, Tennessee law does not require or specifically recommend the co-prescribing of naloxone.
+Additionally, in five states, the prescriber must notify the patient about naloxone, but a prescription is not required.
+Colorado opioid prescribers are not required to co-prescribe naloxone but must notify the patient about naloxone.
+In Kentucky, if a pharmacy offers hypodermic needles for sale, the pharmacist must offer a prescription for naloxone, as well.